NGO Website Development: How to Make Your Site a Success

 First, identify your intended audience and the goals you wish to reach with your NGO website.

 Pick the design elements that are most relevant to your organization and its goals.
 For instance, if your organization’s online objective is to secure donations, your website should clearly explain your need for funding and how the donations will be spent.
-On the other hand, if your website’s purpose is to connect with people who need help—families who can’t afford food, for instance—it’s important to include instructions for applying for federal food aid or to post a map indicating local food banks.

 Depending on your focus, figure out how to integrate and apply these elements to your organization’s web design.
 This way, you know exactly which pages and information to include as well as which elements to emphasize when creating your layout.

-2. Select a Website Builder.
+2. Select a website builder.

 Now it’s time for the most important step: choosing a content management system (CMS).

-Morweb is a top NGO website development platform that offers several useful features.
+Screenshot of Morweb’s CMS, showing that it is a top NGO website development platform that offers several useful features.

 If your website builder offers templates, select one to simplify the design stage and get your website up and running with ease.
 You’ll find that some have pre-set designs, while others provide you with more creative flexibility, such as the ability to choose from different gallery sliders and menu styles.
 Once you’ve chosen a good fit, start designing!
 For some inspiration, check out our tips for creating a beautiful nonprofit website design.